tewhatuora/nems-subscriber-dotnet/README.md

-# .NET NEMS Queue Consumer Demo
+# NEMS Guaranteed Subscriber .NET

 This is a simple NEMS queue consumer console app written using .NET 7.
 If an error occurs the stacktrace will be printed to the console.